pymc-devs/pymc/docs/source/developer_guide.rst

 ``logp`` method, very different behind the curtain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``logp`` method is straightforward - it is a Aesara function within each
+The ``logp`` method is straightforward - it is an Aesara function within each
 distribution.
 It has the following signature:

 .. code:: python